-With Yadnya’s Value Model portfolio, what we are offering is a portfolio built using Long Term Value Investing Strategy.
-Value investing is a term made popular by Mr. Benjamin Graham who is also known as the father of value investing and in recent times by Mr. Warren Buffett, CEO of Berkshire Hathaway.
+With Yadnya’s Value Model portfolio, we are offering a portfolio built using Long Term Value Investing Strategy.
+Value investing is a term made popular by Mr Benjamin Graham who is also known as the father of value investing and in recent times by Mr Warren Buffett, CEO of Berkshire Hathaway.
 In his 2008 Berkshire Hathaway Chairman’s Letter, Warren Buffett said - “Long ago, Ben Graham taught me that price is what you pay; value is what you get.
 Whether we are talking about socks or stocks, I like buying quality merchandise when it is marked down.”

-To put it simply, it means buying undervalued stocks of companies that have strong business models and holding these stocks over a long period of time.
+Simply put, it means buying undervalued stocks of companies with strong business models and holding these stocks over a long period.
 This philosophy has worked wonders for many patient and diligent investors.
-These are some of the main components of a value portfolio:
+These are some of the main components of a value portfolio

 Stock Selection Approach

 For portfolio construction, this Model Portfolio uses primarily fundamental parameters with a hint of technical parameters.
 These parameters include Price Earnings ratio, Price to Book ratio, Dividend Yield, Debt to Equity, Profit After Tax % growth, Earnings per Share, Beta and trendline analysis of some of these parameters.

 Some of the screening criteria used for the portfolios are that the Debt-to-Equity ratio should be low, no pledged shares, Price to Earnings ratio should also be lower than its past highs and the interest coverage ratio should be high as compared to peers in the same sector.
 For the Banking sector, Gross Non-Performing Assets and Net Interest Margins were important factors that have been utilized for screening stocks.

 The aim is to generate long-term returns by investing in stable companies that are currently undervalued – a value-driven large-cap and mid-cap portfolio.